Genera1Z/VQ-VFM-OCL/readme.md

+## TODO

+- SPOT & VVO-Tfd9: To be integrated into this framework;
+- VideoSAUR & VVO-SmdT: To be integrated into this framework.

 ## About

-I am now working on object-centric learning.
-If you have any ideas about this please do not hesitate to contact me.
+I am now working on object-centric learning (OCL).
+If you have any cool ideas on OCL or issues about this repo, just contact me.
 - WeChat: Genera1Z
 - email: rongzhen.zhao@aalto.fi, zhaorongzhenagi@gmail.com